LLLeoLi/LARF/README.md

 ## Overview

-This method identifies safety-sensitive layers within the LLM and leverages data representa tions to detect safety-degrading data samples in the fine-tuning dataset.
+This method identifies safety-sensitive layers within the LLM and leverages data bi-representation to detect safety-degrading data samples in the fine-tuning dataset.

 ## Installation